 Students will be issued a Chromebook for in-school use only and seniors will participate in the Prep Charter 1:1 Chromebook Loan Program.
 Serial numbers will be recorded and asset tags will be attached to each issued device.

-*Students will check out their assigned Chromebook each morning during advisory and then check it back in at the end of the day when they return to advisory.
+Students will check out their assigned Chromebook each morning during advisory and then check it back in at the end of the day when they return to advisory.
 STUDENTS ARE NOT PERMITTED TO TAKE THEIR SCHOOL-ISSUED CHROMEBOOK HOME.
 Any student in need of a Chromebook to do homework may inquire about the Prep Charter High School Chromebook Loan Program by contacting the IT Helpdesk.

 Students will utilize their assigned Chromebook for the duration of the school year, or until the student withdraws from school, or until the Chromebook is removed from the student’s possession for administrative reasons.